The Best Length Rod for Kayak Fishing – 5 Tips!

 To keep this from happening, it is good practice to fish with a rod long enough to reach past the bow of your kayak.
 As the fish swims beneath your kayak, you swing the rod tip around the front of the bow and to the other side.

-Keep in mind you really want to position the kayak so you are following the fish.
-Fight the fish from the front of your yak and not from the side whenever possible.
+Keep in mind that you really want to position the kayak so you are following the fish.
+Whenever possible, fight the fish from the front of your yak and not from the side.

 2. Use a Shorter Butt Length